manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Initial setup for checkout module(GoAPI).

 * Anisha Vaghela:

 * Miraj Patel:
+   + Researched about how to deploy the kong Gateway (AWS EC2 or docker)

 * Dhanashree
    + Initial setup for Goapi to connect with mongodb nosql.